-In this tutorial we will cover how to recreate a simple photographic lighting studio setup that can be used for lighting and rendering all manner of objects.
-We will use a combination of Arnold area quad lights and HDR maps for creating realistic glossy reflections in the scene.
-The HDR maps will provide rich glossy reflections in the surface of any model that sits in front of it and will add to the photo-realism of the final render.
+In this tutorial, we will cover how to recreate a simple photographic lighting studio setup that can be used for lighting and render all manner of objects.
+We will use a combination of Arnold area quad lights and HDR maps for creating realistic specular reflections in the scene.
+The HDR maps will provide rich specular reflections in the surface of any model that sits in front of it and will add to the photo-realism of the final render.

 Left to right: softbox_midlle_wrm.HDR, softbox_midlle_cold.HDR, softbox_square_gs.HDR.

 - Connect each HDR map to the Color attribute of each area light as indicated in the images below:

 - Test render the scene.
 You should get something like the image below.
 If the reflections appear too bright, remember that you can lower the exposure settings in the Arnold attributes for the render camera.

 The high dynamic range of the HDR maps are visible when the lowering Arnold's camera exposure attribute

 The light HDR map details are visible when lowering the camera exposure.
 You can see the full high dynamic range visible within the specular reflections in the scene: